citrix-openstack/xenapi-in-the-cloud/README.md

  https://github.com/citrix-openstack/openstack-xenapi-testing-xva)

 Now, you have to monitor the public IP with ssh, and look for a stamp file.
-To get the name of the stamp file, execute `print-stamp-path.sh`.
+To get the name of the stamp file, execute `xitc-print-stamp-path`.
 Whenever you successfully logged in, and the file exists, the transformation finished:

-    wait-until-done.sh $IP matekey.priv
+    xitc-wait-until-done $IP matekey.priv

 If you specified `APPLIANCE_URL`, that VM will be listening on the public IP address, the XenServer will be accessible on the IP address: `192.168.33.2`.